 2. Learn more about your employees and who they really are

-You might have already noticed that people love nothing more than to talk about themselves, given half a chance, and this is no different for our employees.
+You might have already noticed that people love nothing more than talking about themselves, given half a chance, and this is no different for our employees.

 It is human nature to feel more comfortable around people who take an interest in who we are, what our interests are, and who show empathy and understanding for any issues we may have.